-For both the dynamic and static builds, the cdata structure is used for holding five variables that must always be available to the physics schemes.
-These variables are listed in a metadata table in ccpp/framework/src/ccpp_types.F90 (Listing 6.2).
+For both the dynamic and static builds, the cdata structure is used for holding five variables that must always

 - Error flag for handling in CCPP (errmsg). - Error message associated with the error flag (errflg). - Loop counter for subcycling loops (loop_cnt). - Number of block for explicit data blocking in CCPP (blk_no). - Number of thread for threading in CCPP (thrd_no).